Moldovan Air Force: PZL-104 Wilga

 In 1990s and the early 2000s Moldovan Air Force had up to 6 PZL-104 Wilga 35s in service.
 Their origin is unknown probably being former DOSAAF aircraft pushed into air force service.
-It is not known when precisely they were withdrawn from service but it is likely that they were withdrawn during the 2007 air force reorganistation as there were previously problems with maintaining these aircraft, with up to 4 of the 6 aircraft being grounded at a time.
+It is not known when precisely they were withdrawn from service but it is likely that they were withdrawn during the 2007 air force reorganisation as there were previously problems with maintaining these aircraft, with up to 4 of the 6 aircraft being grounded at a time.